lchin10/chin-ec530-project2/README.md

   - I should find definition of keywords using open services (e.g., OpenAI)
   - I should be able to get summaries of each document
   - I want to discover content from the WEB to enhance story
-  - I want to know all names, locations, institutions and address in my documents.
-  - I want to upload different types of files (CSV, DOC, etc.)

 ## API